 Between 2003 and 2009 he acted as a teamleader, with Frank Hadler (GWZO, Leipzig) of the European Science Foundation Programme “Representations of the Past: The Writing of National Histories in Nineteenth and Twentieth Century Europe” (Team 4: “Overlapping National Histories”), published by Palgrave Macmillan as Disputed Territories and Shared Pasts: Overlapping National Histories in Modern Europe in 2011.

-Dr. FRANK founded Hungary’s Modern Language Association in 1983; he served the Association as Secretary General between 1983 and 1996, and had been its Vice President between 1996 and 2007.
+Professor Frank is chairman of the Commission of History of the Hungarian Academy of Sciences (2017-), chairman of the 2nd Bolyai Grant Program of the Academy (2016-) and member of its Book and Journal Commission (2014-).
+Hefounded Hungary’s Modern Language Association in 1983; he served the Association as Secretary General between 1983 and 1996, and had been its Vice President between 1996 and 2007.
 He (co-)organized over twenty major international multidisciplinary conferences between 1972 and 2011.
-He has been on the boards of Historical Abstracts (Santa Barbara—Oxford, 1989—93, 2000—2008), Nationalities Papers (New York, 1989—), Polanyiana (Budapest, 1994—), and the European Journal of American Culture (Nottingham, England, 1998); as of 2005 he is Associate Editor of Nationalities Papers.
+He has been on the boards of Historical Abstracts (Santa Barbara—Oxford, 1989—93, 2000—2008), Nationalities Papers (New York, 1989—), Polanyiana (Budapest, 1994—), and the European Journal of American Culture (Nottingham, England, 1998); Külügyi Szemle (Foreign Policy Review), 2011-.
 He was co-president (1994—2001), and is currently honorary president (2004—), of the Hungarian Association for American Studies and was a board member of the European Association for American Studies (1994—2001).
 He was a member of the Board of the U.S.─Hungarian Fulbright Commission between 1999—2002, 2009—2011, 2013—).
-In 2010-2011 he was Chairman of the Board.
+In 2010-2011 he was Chairman of the Board, since 2017 he is again chairing the Board.
 Between 2007 and 2015 he was Vice President of Magyar Történelmi Társulat [Hungarian Historical Association], in 2015 he was elected Editor of its journal Századok.
 Since 2017 he has been chairman of the Committee of Historical Studies of the Hungarian Academy of Sciences.
 Between 2008 and 2013 he was founding editor-in-chief of the Trefort-kert (later Trefort Campus) magazine of the Faculty of Humanities, ELTE.

 Tibor FRANK was awarded the C. E. Eckersley Prize in 1970, the Felsőoktatási Tanulmányi Érdemérem [Hungarian Higher Education Award] in 1972, the Országh László Prize in 2000, and the Pro Universitate and the Pro Neophilologia in Hungaria awards in 2002.
 He received the Humboldt Forschungspreis (Research Award) from the Alexander von Humboldt Foundation for 2002 and, as a result, he spent the academic year 2003—04 at the Max-Planck-Institut für Wissenschaftsgeschichte in Berlin, Germany.
 In recognition of his achievement in higher education he was awarded the Szent-Györgyi Albert Prize in 2005.
 He was elected Corresponding Fellow of the Royal Historical Society, London in 2006.